Personal time management for techies

 Data values

 Data values are used by integrations to correlate to outside systems.
-They start with % followed immediately by a 1-letter reference to the data value being tracked.
-Busy itself does little with the data values; it's up to the integrations.
+They start with % followed immediately by a 1-letter reference to the data value being tracked and (optionally) a value.

 The time tracking subsystem inserts words starting with ! into tasks.
 Leave them alone.